 To qualify as a genuine holiday let in the eyes of mortgage lenders and HMRC, the property must meet specific criteria:

-It must actually be let out to paying guests for a minimum of 105 days annually.
+• It must actually be let out to paying guests for at least 105 days annually.

-Success depends on market understanding, awareness of UK regulations, and access to lenders who know short-term rental criteria.
+Success depends on a thorough understanding of the market, awareness of UK regulations, and access to lenders who are familiar with short-term rental criteria.
 Whether you advise first-time buyers entering the holiday let market or support landlords expanding portfolios, expert help is essential.

 This niche requires knowledge of seasonal income, occupancy levels, and realistic property management expectations.